sa1ntslovur/freshify/training-guide.md

 {: .no_toc }

 {: .warning }
-> January 18, 2024: Iur game is currently not working because of issues with our hosting provider for our registers.
+> January 18, 2024: Our game is currently not working because of issues with our hosting provider for our registers.
 There was a mistake at Freshify Training Center, and the game was accidentally played on Roblox Studio.
 As a result, we're moving to a new game.
 Trainings during this time are cancelled.
 We'll continue to provide updates.

 * This guide is designed for **Store Supervisors and above** to aid them in conducting training sessions for trainees.